DavdPortillo/DavdPortillo/README.md

 # 💫 About Me:
-I’m currently doing my internship at NTT Data as a DevOps engineer.
+Hi, I'm David Portillo, a web developer born on January 30, 1993, currently residing in Malaga.
+I'm passionate about creating innovative web solutions and I'm in the final stages of my internship as a DevOps Developer at NTT Data.

 ## 🌐 Socials: